 - PCYC’s / YMCA / Scouts/Gyms /Surf Life Saving

 What types of projects may be funded?

-If you are not sure of the project type please contact Sport and Recreation on 13 13 02 or email firstname.lastname@example.org
+If you are not sure of the correct project type, please refer to Appendix A or contact the Office of Sport by email at firstname.lastname@example.org

 - Staff wages and administration costs

 - Appearance fees, prize money and trophies/medals

 - Medical equipment (defibrillators)

 - Private or commercial ventures

 - Events that are organised for the primary purpose of fundraising, including charity fundraising events